i-mobility/assets/README.md

 > [!IMPORTANT]
-> Creating a release does not automatically serve the new assets
+> Creating a release does not automatically serve the new assets.
+>
-> `v1/config` endpoint has to be adapted to reference this newly created release
+> `v1/config` endpoint must to be adapted to reference the newly created release.
-> See [here](https://github.com/i-mobility/backend/commit/08aa89a4eaeb2b77d20ca11901e80ec5509caec8) for a example
+> See [here](https://github.com/i-mobility/backend/commit/08aa89a4eaeb2b77d20ca11901e80ec5509caec8) for a example.